AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/view-scenario-execution-history.md

 A scenario event is a modification to the scenario, such as editing, activating, or deactivating it.

+>[!NOTE]
+>
-A scenario's history displays all of a scenario's events and executions for the last 30 days.
+>A scenario's history displays all of a scenario's events and executions for the last 30 days.

 ## Access requirements